 sudo apt-get install mtr

+Take a local machine to server (IP: 119.28.98.39) as an example.
 Execute the following command to output the diagnostic result of MTR in a report.

-mtr 119.28.98.39 -- report
+mtr 119.28.98.39 --report

-A message similar to the one below is returned:
+Information similar to the following is returned:

-[root@VM_103_80_centos ~]# mtr 119.28.98.39 -- report
+[root@VM_103_80_centos ~]# mtr 119.28.98.39 --report

 Start: Mon Feb 5 11:33:34 2019